April 17, 1956 - Budapest (Hungary)

-Gábor Takács-Nagy was born in Budapest where he began to learn the violin at the age of eight.
-As a student at the Franz Liszt Academy, he won the First Prize at the 1979 Jeno Hubay Violin Competition, after which he continued his studies with Nathan Milstein.
-From 1975 to 1992, he was the founding member and leader of the renowned Takács Quartet with which he performed with such celebrated artists as Yehudi Menuhin, Mstislav Rostropovitch, Georg Solti, Isaac Stern, Paul Tortelier, Joshua Bell, James Galway Zoltan Kocsis, Gidon Kremer, András Schiff and Mikhail Pletnev, and made many recordings for Decca and Hungaroton.
-Mr. Takács-Nagy was awarded the Liszt Prize in 1982.
-In 1996, he founded the Takács Piano Trio with which he made world-premiere recordings of works by Franz Liszt, Laszlo Lajtha and Sándor Veress.
+A native of Budapest, Gábor Takács-Nagy began to study the violin at the age of eight.
+As a student of the Franz Liszt Academy, he won First Prize in 1979 in the Jeno Hubay Violin Competition .and later pursued studies with Nathan Milstein.
+His chamber-music teachers at that time were Ferenc Rados, András Mihaly, Zoltán Székely, Sándor Végh and György Kurtag.
+From 1975 to 1992, he was founding member and leader of the acclaimed Takács Quartet performing with the legendary artists, Lord Menuhin, Sir Georg Solti, Isaac Stern, Mstislav Rostropovitch, Paul Tortelier, Gidon Kremer, and Andras Schiff and was regularly invited by Sviatoslav Richter to his festivals.
+The Takacs Quartet made many recordings for Decca and Hungaroton.
+In 1996, he founded the Takács Piano Trio and made world-premier recordings of works of Hungarian composers Franz Liszt, Lászlo Lajtha and Sandor Veress.

 In 1998 he established the Mikrokosmos string quartet with compatriots Zoltan Tuska, Sandor Papp and Miklos Perényi, recording in 2008 the complete cycle of Bartok’s string Quartets for which they were awarded the « Excellencia »prize by Pizzicato Magazine.
 In 1982, he was awarded the Liszt Prize.
 Gábor Takács-Nagy is considered one of today’s most authentic exponents of Hungarian music, and in particular, that of Béla Bartok.